2023 Budget Consultation

 Has city staff identified other areas besides animal control where sharing resources with Coquitlam could help save money and improve quality of life?
 From a purely dollars-and-cents perspective, what would happen to our property taxes and level of public services if we annexed Port Moody into Coquitlam?

-asmallteapot asked about 1 year ago
+asmallteapot asked over 1 year ago

 Regarding your first question, in addition to Animal Control, some other areas identified for collaboration with Coquitlam include intermunicipal business licenses, Fire Rescue agreements, sport field sharing agreements, snow removal, and some utility infrastructure services.